aws-samples/aws-stm32-ml-at-edge-accelerator/README.md

 Any changes will eventually be deployed Over-The-Air.
 However no changes will be accepted by the device unless the semantic version is higher than its current version.
 So you must ensure for any new release you must update the semantic versioning in the following file [ota_firmware_version.c](stm32/Projects/b_u585i_iot02a_ntz/Src/ota_pal/ota_firmware_version.c)

-So for example lets say we want to add a new class name `cat` to the Model.
+So for example lets say we want to remove a class name `dog` from the Model.

-1. We go to [user_config.yaml](mlops/pipelines/stm/stm32ai-modelzoo/audio_event_detection/scripts/training/user_config.yaml) in training script section and add the new class in class_names array.
+1. We go to [user_config.yaml](mlops/pipelines/stm/stm32ai-modelzoo/audio_event_detection/scripts/training/user_config.yaml) in training script section and remove the class in class_names array.
-1. We also go to [user_config.yaml](mlops/pipelines/stm/stm32ai-modelzoo/audio_event_detection/scripts/evaluate/user_config.yaml) in evaluate script section and add the new class in class_names array.
+1. We also go to [user_config.yaml](mlops/pipelines/stm/stm32ai-modelzoo/audio_event_detection/scripts/evaluate/user_config.yaml) in evaluate script section and remove the class in class_names array.
 1. Go to [ota_firmware_version.c](stm32/Projects/b_u585i_iot02a_ntz/Src/ota_pal/ota_firmware_version.c) and increment `APP_VERSION_MINOR`
 1. Commit and push your changes.